Starting your archival research

 - The Municipal Archives reserves the right to cancel researcher privileges in the event of persistent violation of these rules or mishandling of the records.

-What if I can’t come in-person to the Archives?
+What if I am unable to come to the Archives?

-If you are unable to come to the Reading Room, phone or email in your request with as much detail as possible.
+If you are unable to come to the Reading Room, you can submit requests by phone or email.
+When submitting a request, please provide as much as much detail as possible to help us better identify potential sources for your research.
 The Municipal Archives staff will consult the records on your behalf for up to one hour per year per researcher.
-Staff will help you identify good archival sources but cannot take the time to do more than minimal research for users.
+Staff will help you identify good archival sources, but cannot take the time to do more than minimal research for users.

-Users requiring research services beyond one hour, can consult the List of Professional Researchers.
+Users requiring research services beyond one hour can consult our List of Professional Researchers available for hire.